 - Watch a 15-minute tutorial about Rails or Python online.

 Clear communication is key.
-Set a good example for busy product owners and stay connected.
+Set a good example for busy product owners and keep your team connected.

 If you’re working without a CMS, your content is hard-coded, so a developer will have to make changes for you.
-Save time validating revisions by sitting side-by-side.
+If you can, save time validating revisions by sitting side-by-side.
 Developers live in the details, but it’s your job to check capitalization, punctuation, and styling.

 Share goals and ideas